aaron-grau/curic/react/projects/bench_bnb/bench_bnb_i.md

   * `RECEIVE_CURRENT_USER` - sets `currentUser` to the action's user and clears `errors`
   * `RECEIVE_ERRORS` - sets `errors` to the action's errors and clears the `currentUser`
   * `LOGOUT` - clears both `errors` and `currentUser`

+Your `SessionReducer` should maintain it's own default state.
+To do that pass in an object as a default argument to SessionReducer with `currentUser` set to `null` and `errors` set to an empty array.

+Remember to use both `Object.freeze()` and `merge` from the `lodash` library to prevent the state from being accidentally mutated.

 ### `RootReducer`